CMPUT301F25yellow/yellow-project/README.md

 ## Project Description

-[Brief description of the project in your own words]
+[Brief description of the project]

 ## Key Features